DMindek/GroupUP/CONTRIBUTING.md

 # Contributing to the project
-To contribute to this project, you must follow the following guidelines.
+To contribute to this project, you must follow the guidelines in this document.
 ## Disclaimer
 All images in this document are the property of their respective owners and have been taken from the following link:
 <br> https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow <br>